geemcoin/geem/README.md

 ## Major Blockchain Version Upgrade

-### Announced Nov 14th 2018
+### Announced Dec 20th 2018
-* Geem is currently considering a major block version upgrade at a height in the near future.
-The height will be between block 200000 to 230000.
-This upgrade will be mandatory if implemented.
+* Geem will be upgraded to Major Blockchain Verion 3 at height 229000.
-* If major block version is upgraded from version 2 to version 3, all 6 seed nodes, Geem Explorer and the official Geem mining pool will be upgraded to the latest version.
+* All 6 seed nodes, Geem Explorer and the official Geem mining pool will be upgraded to the latest version.
-* If implemented, Geem core will be set to use v.
-2.4.1.000 codename nimbus.
+* Geem core will be set to use v.
+2.4.1.0000 codename nimbus.
-* If implemented, all exchange partners, pool operators and users will be required to upgrade to major block version 3 to stay on the correct blockchain.
+* all exchange partners, pool operators and users will be required to upgrade to major block version 3 to stay on the correct blockchain.

 ## Building Geem